TheJacksonLaboratory/FunDataR/2_uni_bivariate/3_bivariate.md

   population** can be different, so estimates a separate variance for each.
   This implies that under the null group membership may have an effect on the variance of the variable of interest, without affecting the mean.
-In that case a non-signifant p-value should be expected.
+In that case a non-significant p-value should be expected.
 We can also assume that under the null hypothesis, group membership has no effect whatsoever on the variable of interest, in which case we can instruct `t.test()` to use a single **pooled estimate** of the variances of both populations.
 If the